 Water Temperature

-Even in mid-summer, the Atlantic water stays quite cold, typically around 60°F–65°F. Because of this, most people stick to quick dips, while others prefer wearing a wetsuit, especially for surfing.
+Even in mid-summer, the Atlantic water stays quite cold, typically around 60°F–65°F. So, most people stick to quick dips, while others prefer wearing a wetsuit, especially for surfing.

 Swimming Safety